openmoh/openmohaa/docs/configuration/server.md

 ### Bots

 Bots can be used for testing.
 They don't move by default, so a mod will be needed, like [eaglear bots](https://www.moddb.com/mods/medal-of-honor-world-war-1/downloads/moh-eaglear-bots):
-- `set sv_maxbots x`: Configure and allocate the maximum number of bots
+- `set sv_maxbots x`: Configure and allocate the maximum number of bots.
 - `set sv_minPlayers x`: optional, can be used to set the minimum number of players that the server should have.
 Bots will be spawned based on the minimum number of players.
-- `addbot x`: x is the number of bots to add
+- `addbot x`: x is the number of bots to add.
-- `removebot x`: x is the number of bots to remove
+- `removebot x`: x is the number of bots to remove.